4 Flat Fee MLS Companies in South Dakota

 Will I save money with a flat fee MLS listing service?

 Using a flat fee MLS service can help you save on commission fees, but it doesn’t always mean you’ll walk away with more money.
-Research from the National Association of Realtors shows that FSBO homes sold for nearly 14% less than agent-assisted homes.
-The median FSBO sale price was about $380,000, compared to $435,000 for homes sold with an agent.
+Research from the National Association of Realtors shows that FSBO homes typically sell for nearly 18% less than agent-assisted sales.
+The median sale price for FSBO homes was about $360,000, compared to $425,000 for homes sold by agents.

-Additionally, nearly 40% of FSBO sellers were selling to someone they knew, like a friend or neighbor, and those sales tended to close for even less, around $345,000.
+Many FSBO sales involve a friend or neighbor, which can further lower the sale price.
 So, while you can reduce upfront costs with a flat fee MLS, you may net less overall without professional support.

 What if I need to sell my South Dakota home fast?